CsillaFarkas/ParetoPick-R/README.md

 * Play around tab
   * status quo plotted in the right color when sliders are moved
+  * table with fixed whole range and potentially percentage change of slider movement

 * Klaipeda:
   * full list of nswrm implemented across all catchments to properly assign priorities incl. info on weather management or structural